 About Riparian Tours:

 The focus for Riparian Tours is providing guided trips on the McKenzie and Willamette rivers with a focus on the history of the rivers, information on the watershed, conservation efforts, and identification of flora and fauna during the float.
-While I've fly fished for over twenty-five years, the focus of my trips are not fishing.
+While I've fly fished for over twenty-five years, the focus of my trips is not fishing.

 The cornerstone of these trips are enjoyment of the river valley, understanding the riparian zone, and having a nice meal in a safe and comfortable environment.